shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

-# Doctor Scheduling Agent 🏥
+# Agent-Based Scheduling System for Healthcare Operations 🏥

 An intelligent agent-based system for searching doctors by specialty and scheduling appointments using LlamaIndex workflows and ReAct (Reasoning + Acting) pattern.